home-assistant/home-assistant.io/source/_integrations/withings.markdown

 - Go to the integrations page.
 - Add a Withings integration.
 This will open a new tab/window on the withings site.
 - On the Withings site, choose the profile of the data you want to sync.
 - Authorize the application.
-Your browser will redirect you to the redirect uri you provided during account setup.
+Your browser will redirect you to the redirect uri you provided during Withings account setup.
   - Note: If you get a browser error saying the site is inaccessible, you can modify the `http://domain` portion of the URL to something you know is accessible, locally or publicly.
 For example, `http://localhost:8123`.
   This occurs when the base URL provided by Home Assistant to Withings is not accessible to the outside world.